StanJBrown/playground/docs/tree.md

 evaluator.

     Classes:
-        - TreeNodeType
+        - NodeType
-        - TreeNodeBranch
+        - NodeBranch
-        - TreeNode
+        - Node
         - Tree
         - TreeGenerator
         - TreeEvaluator

-## TreeNodeType(object)
+## NodeType(object)
-`TreeNodeType` encapsulates the idea of what type of tree node one is.
+`NodeType` encapsulates the idea of what type of tree node one is.
 It denotes tree nodes:

 - Unary function node